zobront/nft-snapshot/README.md

 There are two options for output formats for the data:

-- tokensByOwner(): Lists each owner, the count of the number of NFTs they own, and the specific IDs they own.
+- tokensByOwner: Lists each owner, the count of the number of NFTs they own, and the specific IDs they own.
-- ownerByTokenId(): Lists all token IDs in order and the owner associated with each.
+- ownerByTokenId: Lists all token IDs in order and the owner associated with each.